filtoor/cnft-spam-filter/README.md

 You'll see `spam_ids.json` and `ham_ids.json` there; these are the cNFTs used to train the model.

+## Testing

+You can test the accuracy of a model using the code in the [/test folder](https://github.com/solarnius/cnft-spam-filter/tree/main/train).
+Make sure that your training set and test set do not overlap.

 ## Usage in Production

 If you want to use `cnft-spam-filter` in production, we recommend setting up a caching layer so that you don't have to analyze each cNFT multiple times.
 This should be done at your own app level: you can use redis, a database, localstorage--whatever you want.